 This will cause problems for OEMs, many of them who operate outside of the smartphone sector, because there is a dominant manufacturer of AMOLED screens, Samsung Display (SDC)

-SDC has already divided its production category between its sister company Samsung and Apple, leaving very little availability for the general market.
+SDC has already divided its production capacity between its sister company Samsung and Apple, leaving very little availability for the general market.

 For manufacturers and buyers who make use of electronic components and parts utilised in mobile devices, it looks to be a potentially tricky year ahead.